-There are three methods of using Google Trends to make comparisons and each of these has filters that improve the analytical capacity of the tool:
+There are 3 methods of using Google Trends to make comparisons, and each of these has filters that improve the analytical capacity of the tool:

-Perhaps most basically, users can focus on one or more search term and filter by type of search, location of person making the search, date and category.
+perhaps most basically, users can focus on 1 or more search terms and filter by type of search, location of person making the search, date and category

-Alternatively, it is possible to select one or more locations of people making searches, compare the interest in a specific search term in these places and filter by type of search, date and category.
+alternatively, it is possible to select 1 or more locations of people making searches, compare the interest in a specific search term in these places and filter by type of search, date and category

-Finally, users can choose one or more time range (for example, individual years or months), compare the interest in a search term in these periods and filter by type of search, location and category.
+finally, users can choose 1 or more time ranges (for example, individual years or months), compare the interest in a search term in these periods and filter by type of search, location and category

 The time chart compares search terms, locations of those making searches or time periods, depending on the option selected.

-Figures 1, 2 and 3 in the pdf download are examples of parts of the outputs from each of the three methods.
+Figures 1, 2 and 3 in the PDF download are examples of parts of the outputs from each of the 3 methods.

 Figure 1 illustrates the proportion of UK searches for all aspects of travel relating to a particular London attraction, Kew Gardens.

-This has been decreasing slightly in the years from 2004 to date.
+This has been decreasing slightly in the years from 2004 to 2011.

 The chart also shows how such interest is most prevalent in the spring months.